 If your employer has treated you illegally, you may not be alone

-Lawyers at Schaefer Halleen, LLC, in Minneapolis have had exceptional success in seeking justice for employees through employment class action lawsuits.
-If you would like to discuss an individual or class action employment lawsuit with one of our attorneys, please contact us to arrange a free case evaluation.
+Employment class action lawyers at Schaefer Halleen, LLC, in Minneapolis have had exceptional success in seeking justice for employees through employment class action lawsuits.
+If you would like to discuss an individual or class action employment lawsuit in Minneapolis with one of our employment class action attorneys, please contact us to arrange a free case evaluation.
 We serve clients in Minnesota and nationwide.